How To Edge A Raised Patio [15 Gorgeous Ideas!]

 Grass edging for your raised patio looks great, especially if your raised patio is part of a larger patio.
 The grass edge creates a break from the continuous look of the patio and adds a refreshing green lining to accentuate your raised patio.

-You can grow grass that follows a pattern and combine them with some of the other items on this list.
+You can grow grass that follows a pattern and combine it with some of the other items on this list.
 You can pick any type of grass that is easy to maintain and doesn’t need a lot of water, so it will require very little maintenance on your part.

 4. Mulch Or Bark Chips